How to Make White Buttercream

 Adding titanium dioxide or white gel food coloring can help brighten the color of your frosting.

 This is my least favorite method because very few people have either of these ingredients on hand, and I like to keep my recipes as simple as possible.
-I usually think of it as a last resort, but I have to admit is effective.
+I usually think of it as a last resort, but I have to admit it is effective.

-Tips for Making Best White Buttercream Frosting:
+Tips for Making the Best White Buttercream Frosting

-- Make sure your butter is at room temperature before making your frosting.
+• Make sure your butter is at room temperature before making your frosting.

-- Set a timer and beat your butter for a full 2 minutes before adding in any other ingredients.
+• Set a timer and beat your butter for a full 2 minutes before adding in any other ingredients.
 This lightens the color of the butter and creates the perfect white base for your frosting.

-- Use heavy cream or heavy whipping cream and not normal milk!
+• Use heavy cream or heavy whipping cream and not normal milk!
 The higher fat percentage gives the frosting a great consistency.

-- If your buttercream isn’t as white as you’d like once it’s fully made, you can mix in a tiny drop of purple gel food coloring or 1 tsp of titanium dioxide powder on a low speed to brighten it.
+• If your buttercream isn’t as white as you’d like once it’s fully made, you can mix in a tiny drop of purple gel food coloring or 1 tsp of titanium dioxide powder on a low speed to brighten it.

 Let Me Know What You Think!

-Also be sure to tag me @chelsweets and use the #chelsweets so I can see your creations 🙂
+And don’t forget to tag me @chelsweets and use the #chelsweets so I can see your creations 🙂

 White Buttercream Frosting